 - peppermint crunch chocolate candies for topping

-- o make the crusts, crush the cookies in a zipped bag or using a food processor.
-You don't need to remove the creme filling.
+- To make the crusts, crush the cookies in a zipped bag or using a food processor.
+You don't need to remove the cream filling.

 - In a medium bowl, mix the cookie crumbs and melted butter until evenly coated.
 Press in two 9 inch pie plates, making sure to get the crust up the sides as well.
 Place in refrigerator until ready to fill.